-Inventory that isn’t selling takes up valuable real estate, and cash, that you’ll need for peak.
+Inventory that isn’t selling takes up valuable real estate and cash you’ll need for peak.

-The definition of slow moving inventory varies by ecommerce business, but in general, it’s typically defined as SKUs (stock keeping units) that haven’t moved in 90, 120, or 180 days.
-A query of your warehouse management system (WMS) will give you a good idea of what product you want to move out of the warehouse now to make room for holiday inventory.
+The definition of slow-moving inventory varies by ecommerce business, but in general, it’s typically defined as SKUs (stock-keeping units) that haven’t moved in 90, 120, or 180 days.
+A query of your warehouse management system (WMS) will give you a good idea of what product to move out of the warehouse to make room for holiday inventory.

-To make the best decision about what to do slow moving or obsolete product, you’ll want to pull in members of your finance and marketing teams.
-Strategies for reducing inventory include re-merchandising on your website, sales, selling to a liquidation company or even donating to another organization.
+You’ll want to pull in your finance and marketing team members to make the best decision about what to do with the slow-moving or obsolete products.
+Strategies for reducing inventory include re-merchandising on your website, sales, selling to a liquidation company, or even donating to another organization.

 2. Make inbound efficient.

-Whether you’re managing your own warehouse or outsourcing to a fulfillment partner, you want an efficient receiving process.
+Whether managing your warehouse or outsourcing to a fulfillment partner, you want an efficient receiving process.

 In advance of the shipments arriving, get the big picture of the seasonal product mix and when the inbound shipments are scheduled to hit receiving.
-Coordinate with your purchasing teams to understand the product mix, include including types, quantities, weight and dimensions of the inbound inventory.
-Also find out if there are any unique storage requirements, such climate-controlled, that may impact your warehouse footprint.
+Coordinate with your purchasing teams to understand the product mix, including types, quantities, weight, and dimensions of the inbound inventory.
+Also, find out if any unique storage requirements, such as climate-controlled, may impact your warehouse footprint.

 Communication from your product manufacturers and vendors plays a vital role.
-Instead of simply receiving a purchase order with the inbound shipments, ask your manufacturer for an Advanced Ship Notice (ASN) through an EDI (Electronic Data Interchange) transaction.
-This information will help the warehouse better allocate staff and space for the inbound product.
+Instead of simply receiving a purchase order with the inbound shipments, ask your manufacturer for an Advanced Ship Notice (ASN) through an Electronic Data Interchange (EDI) transaction.
+This information will help the warehouse allocate staff and space for the inbound product.